 The hike begins at the northwest corner of the State Line Lookout parking area, at a sign for the Long Path.
 Follow the wide path into the woods.
 You'll soon reach a junction where the Long Path turns left and Trail A comes in from the left and proceeds ahead.
 Continue ahead on the wide path.
 Just beyond, you'll come to another junction.
 Here, Trail C begins on the right, but you should...

 The hike begins at the northwest corner of the State Line Lookout parking area, at a sign for the Long Path.
 Follow the wide path into the woods.
 You'll soon reach a junction where the Long Path turns left and Trail A comes in from the left and proceeds ahead.
 Continue ahead on the wide path.
 Just beyond, you'll come to another junction.
-Here, Trail C begins on the right, but you should continue ahead on Trail A. About five minutes into the hike, you'll reach a third junction, marked by an old rock monument on the left (the faded words "Shore Path" may be visible on the back side of the monument).
+Here, Trail C begins on the right, but you should continue ahead on Trail A. About five minutes into the hike, you'll reach a third junction, marked by an old rock monument on the left.
 Trail A turns left here, but you should continue ahead on Trail B, which begins to climb.

 After approaching the Parkway, Trail B curves to the left.
 Soon, with the access road to State Line Lookout visible ahead, a branch of Trail B goes off to the left, but you should continue ahead to the paved access road.
 Cross the road and turn right along its shoulder for 400 feet.
-Just beyond a "Do Not Enter" sign, there is a break in the stone guardrail.
-Turn left here and descend on an unmarked trail, which climbs a little, crosses a wooden footbridge, bears left, and begins to parallel the Parkway.
+Just beyond a "Do Not Enter" sign, at a sign "9W Overpass 0.1 mi.," there is a break in the stone guardrail.
+Turn left here and descend on an unmarked trail, which climbs a little and bears left, crosses a wooden footbridge, and begins to parallel the Parkway.

-After turning left, away from the Parkway, the unmarked trail ends at the blue/white-blazed Forest View Trail.
-To the right, this trail crosses a footbridge over the Parkway, but you should bear left and proceed ahead (east) on the trail, which follows a wide woods road.
-At the next junction, turn right on another road - the route of the aqua-blazed Long Path - and continue to follow the Long Path when, in about 500 feet, it turns left onto another woods road.
+After turning left, away from the Parkway, the unmarked trail ends at a woods road just east of the Parkway.
+Turn left onto this road, and just ahead you'll reach a junction with the blue/white-blazed Forest View Trail.
+To the right, this trail crosses a footbridge over the Parkway, but you should proceed ahead (east) on the trail, which follows a wide woods road.
+At the next junction, turn sharply right onto another road - the route of the aqua-blazed Long Path - and continue to follow the Long Path when, in about 500 feet, it turns left onto another woods road.

 In another 0.3 mile, the Long Path curves to the left and begins to approach the cliff edge.
 When it curves to the right near the cliff edge, continue ahead on a footpath that leads towards a concrete-block wall.
 Just to the right of the wall is a spectacular viewpoint, known as Ruckman Point.
 This overlook - situated 520 feet above the Hudson River below - offers panoramic views up and down the river.
 The abandoned pilings in the river to the north are the remains of the former Forest View marina.

 Now retrace your steps, returning to the Long Path, and turn right, crossing a concrete culvert over a stream.
-About 100 feet beyond the culvert, you'll see a huge fallen tree on the right.
-Just beyond (before reaching another fallen tree with smaller branches), turn right and follow another unmarked trail which heads north, parallel to but on the other side of the ravine.
+About 100 feet beyond the culvert, you'll notice a gravel path that goes off to the right.
+Turn right and follow this unmarked trail which heads north, parallel to but on the other side of the ravine.
 Soon after reaching the end of the isolated cliff section on the right, you'll approach another ravine.
 Here, a side trail leads right to another panoramic viewpoint.

-Continue to follow the aqua-blue/white blazes, which descend steadily on rock steps to a T-intersection.
-Here, the Forest View Trail turns right, but you should turn left, following the aqua Long Path blazes, which cross a footbridge over a stream and climb rather steeply on rock steps.
+Continue to follow the aqua-blue/white-blazed trail, which descends steadily to a T-intersection.
+Here, the Forest View Trail turns right, but you should turn left, following the aqua-blazed Long Path, which crosses a footbridge over a stream and climbs rather steeply on rock steps.
 At the top of the climb, follow the Long Path as it crosses the access road to State Line Lookout and re-enters the woods.
 A short distance ahead, the Long Path turns right onto Trail A. Continue along the Long Path/Trail A, which passes a vernal pond and returns to the parking area where the hike began.